Exxon, Conoco see a quarterly payoff from natural gas

 | HOUSTON/NEW YORK

-HOUSTON/NEW YORK U.S. oil companies Exxon Mobil Corp and ConocoPhillips both reported first-quarter earnings that exceeded Wall Street expectations on Thursday, helped partly by higher natural gas prices.
+HOUSTON/NEW YORK U.S. oil companies Exxon Mobil Corp (XOM.N) and ConocoPhillips (COP.N) both reported first-quarter earnings that exceeded Wall Street expectations on Thursday, helped partly by higher natural gas prices.

 A brutal winter in North American sapped supplies of natural gas and boosted prices at key delivery point Henry Hub by more than 50 percent in the quarter, propping up profit at both companies, analysts said.